Varying-Vagrant-Vagrants/VVV/docs/en-US/adding-a-new-site/migrating-vvv1.md

 The `vvv-config.yml` (default) or `vvv-custom.yml` (custom) configuration files are used by VVV to discover sites.
 Adding existing sites to one of these files will allow VVV to see and provision them.

 First, copy the default `vvv-config.yml` file to `vvv-custom.yml`.
-This allows for a custom configuration while keeping the repository clear for future changes to VVV.
+This creates a custom configuration and keeps the VVV repository clear for future changes.

 ## Migrate a custom site

 The sites configured in `vvv-custom.yml` map directly to project directories in `vvv/www/`.
-If, for example, a custom site's files are in `vvv/www/my-test-site`, migrate it from 1.4.x to 2.0.0 by adding it as `my-test-site:` to the `sites` section of `vvv-custom.yml`:
+If, for example, a custom site's files are in `vvv/www/my-test-site`, migrate it from 1.4.x to 2.0.0 by adding `my-test-site:` to the `sites` section of `vvv-custom.yml`:

 ```YAML
 sites: